lordzouga/frontend-coding-test-js/README.md

 Clone this repo, run `npm install` and start the project using `npm run dev`.
 The instructions for completing the task can be found in the site that will launch.

+The path for exercise output is at `/exercise`

 ## Additional Hints

 ### Recommended IDE Setup